mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 A "server" object represents a correct ServerDescription within the client's current TopologyDescription.
 It has the following keys:

 - type: A ServerType name, like "RSSecondary".
+See `ServerType <../server-discovery-and-monitoring.rst#servertype>`_ for details pertaining to async and multi-threaded drivers.
 - setName: A string with the expected replica set name, or null.
 - setVersion: absent or an integer.
 - electionId: absent, null, or an ObjectId.